soulphysics/.emacs.d/README.md

 1. **Forward Syncing.** This is enabled in the init.el file, in the portion labeled "Skim PDF Syncing"

 2. **Backward Syncing.** Open Emacs and go to Preferences > Sync.
-Choose Emacs, then change it to Custom and replace emacsclient with the location of your emacsclient file.
-In my case, it's in: /usr/local/Cellar/emacs/24.3/bin/emacsclient
+Choose Emacs, then change it to Custom and replace `emacsclient` with the location of your emacsclient file.
+In my case, it is: `/usr/local/Cellar/emacs/24.3/bin/emacsclient`

 ### Yasnippet